 Up-dates are posted quarterly.

-The volatile stock market is no comparison to the current RDC Trendicator Index, which is consistently trending upward!
-Most encouraging is the fact that both the 3:12 index AND the 12:12 index are trending over the 2016 rate of change.
+Our current indicators continue to maintain consistant growth over 2017 numbers.
+Both the 3:12 index AND the 12:12 index are trending over the 2017 rate of change.
 Comparing year-to-year data can be dangerous – especially since we have been in such a trough the past few years.
 However, the continuing upswing makes the numbers more and more convincing.

 RDC Hiring Edge can help you – Just give us a call!